shazow/everything/laser-eyes.md

 * _9:00pm_ Eyedrops
 * _10:00pm_ Wipe my eyelids before bed

-I recruit Tracy to be my ride and moral support.
+I recruit Tracy to be my ride and provider of moral support.
 After much research and preparation, it's not hard to avoid thinking about the details of tomorrow.

 ### December 7, 2012